Four Day Paris Itinerary

-The 6th Arrondissement is my favorite because it’s full of restaurants where you can dine outside, and people watch.
-Also, you can find numerous bakeries, art galleries, and clothing and accessory boutiques in this district.
+Additionally, the 6th Arrondissement is my favorite because it’s artsy and there’s so much to see and do.
+It’s full of restaurants where you can dine outside, and watch people stroll by.
+Additionally, you can find numerous bakeries, galleries, and clothing and accessory boutiques in this district.

-Take a half day guided tour of Musee du Louvre and check out Leonardo da Vinci’s Mona Lisa who became famous when someone stole her in 1911.
-Unfortunately, she was missing for two years.
+As part of your Paris itinerary, take a half day guided tour of Musée du Louvre.
+Definitely, check out Leonardo da Vinci’s Mona Lisa who became famous when someone stole her in 1911.
+Moreover, she was missing for two years.

 Walk through the Tuileries Gardens that was created by Catherine de Medicis in the 16th century.